 - Convenience in integration – Cloud-based telecom operations are more dynamic than on-premise operations.
 Not only can they be easily integrated easily into any business operation using APIs, they also allow for reusability of modules.

 - Easy to scale – Unlike an in-house B/OSS that needs to be upgraded by procuring new hardware, a cloud-based system can be scaled relatively easily.
-All you need is an OSS BSS solution provider with experience in the field.
+All you need is a Billing and OSS providers with experience in the field.

 The rigidness in your OSS BSS telecom solutions can prevent you from provisioning and deploying services at the right time.
 There is also the added risk of safety of data and scalability.
 A much better approach is to use the cloud platform, which is known to work well for modern-day operators’ evolved operations.